Healthy Blue Knows Home is Where Your Health Is

 Back@Home North Carolina, a disaster rehousing program, is administered by the North Carolina Department of Health and Human Services in partnership with the North Carolina Coalition to End Homelessness and the North Carolina Housing Finance Agency.
 Four Rehousing Agencies provide direct assistance to individuals and families experiencing homelessness because of Hurricanes Florence and Dorian.
 Back@Home uses a cost-effective rapid-rehousing model.

 During the program’s first month of operation, Back@Home rehoused 100 people from disaster shelters.
-After one year, the program has rehoused 1000 people.
-Back@Home is continuing to house individuals and families affected by Hurricanes Florence and Dorian and are currently experiencing or at-risk of homelessness.
+After one year, the program had rehoused 1,000 people.
 Four rehousing agencies, First Fruit Ministries, Southeast Family Violence Center, Trillium Heath Resources, and Volunteers of America, provide the disaster rehousing services in their communities, including housing navigation, short-term financial assistance, and housing stabilization services.
 Referrals are accepted through 2-1-1.